saturneric/GpgFrontend/docs/_coverpage.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fsaturneric%2FGpgFrontend.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fsaturneric%2FGpgFrontend?ref=badge_shield)

 - Can run on **Windows, Linux and macOS**.
 - Open source, free, no need to install.

-- For Windows user, just double-click, and then you can use it freely.
+- For Windows and macOS users, just double-click, and then you can use it freely.

-- For macOS and Linux user, just type few command before running it.

 - Supports multiple languages.
 Don’t forget to help me translate this software.

 [GitHub](https://github.com/saturneric/GpgFrontend)